Youth Football Drills (Tackle)

 King of the Hill 1v1

 One offensive player, one defensive player, two cones five yards apart.
-Offense gets the ball; defense plays him.
-Offense scores by getting past the second cone; defense wins by tackling (form tackle) before the second cone.
-Winner stays on; loser rotates out.
+The offense gets the ball; the defense plays him.
+The offense scores by getting past the second cone; the defense wins by tackling (form tackle) before the second cone.
+The winner stays on; the loser rotates out.
 Run for ten minutes as the closing block of a defensive practice.
-Builds the 1v1 toughness that decides the third-and-short reps in tight games.

 Two-Minute Drill

-Full team runs a designed two-minute drill: offense starts at its own 25-yard line with no timeouts, two minutes on the clock, and the goal of scoring before the clock expires.
-Defense plays normal coverage.
+The full team runs a designed two-minute drill: the offense starts at its own 25-yard line with no timeouts, two minutes on the clock, and the goal of scoring before the clock expires.
+The defense plays normal coverage.
 Run on the day before a game as the practice closer.
-The most game-realistic competitive drill in the library because it forces every player to make game-speed decisions under clock pressure.
-A 12U-and-up drill.
+The most game-realistic competitive drill in the library.

 Drills by Age Group